alemord/travel-me/README.md

 Copy the new GH repo's URL.
 Update the remote's URL: git remote set-url origin <paste the copied GH url>
 Push for the first time: git push -u origin main
-Have fun coding your new project and don't forget to make frequent commits!
+Have fun coding your new project and don't forget to make frequent commits!# travel-me